Fluffy Almond Flour Pancakes

 - Freezer-friendly.
 Double the recipe and store leftover pancakes in the freezer for an easy breakfast that you already have prepped ahead of time!

 I’ve never actually done the Keto diet before, but it’s become wildly popular.
 Basically, the Keto diet is a very low-carb and high-fat diet that can help you lose weight quickly.
 (And specifically, burn body fat.)

 While I don’t personally follow a Keto diet, I know many people who have had great success with it to help them lose weight, burn body fat or even just feel more energetic and focused.

-These fluffy almond flour pancakes can be enjoyed whether you’re a carbaholic (hi!) or on a low-carb eating plan.
+These fluffy pancakes can be enjoyed whether you’re a carbaholic (hi!) or on a low-carb eating plan.
 These pancakes are keto-friendly and don’t contain any added sugar.

 - Almond flour: it’s best to use almond flour and not almond meal.
-Almond flour is more finely ground than almond meal so will make for a softer texture in the pancakes.
+Almond flour is more finely ground than almond meal so will make for a softer texture.